-People affected may show symptoms of numbness of the mouth and limbs, vomiting, diarrhoea, alternating sensations of coldness and hotness, and pain in the joints and muscles.
+People affected may have symptoms of numbness of the mouth and limbs, vomiting, diarrhoea, alternating sensations of coldness and hotness, and pain in the joints and muscles.

 "Most people affected by ciguatoxin will recover without long-term health effects, but if excessive toxins are consumed, the circulatory and nervous systems can be affected.
-The toxin cannot be destroyed by cooking," the spokesman said.
+The toxin cannot be destroyed by cooking," a spokesman for the CHP said.

 To prevent ciguatera fish poisoning, the public should:

-• Eat small amounts of coral reef fish at any meal and avoid having a whole fish feast in which all dishes come from the same big coral reef fish;
+- Eat small amounts of coral reef fish at any meal and avoid having a whole fish feast in which all dishes come from the same large coral reef fish;

-• Coral reef fish should be purchased from reputable and licensed seafood shops.
-Do not buy the fish when the source is doubtful.
+- Coral reef fish should be purchased from reputable and licensed seafood shops.
+Do not buy the fish when the source is in doubt.